 “To be loved but not known is comforting but superficial.
 To be known and not loved is our greatest fear.
 But to be fully known and truly loved is, well, a lot like being loved by God.

 We see this Stage visibly in the politics of our country.
-This Stage tends to look like the left leaning democratic party.
+This Stage tends to look like the left leaning democratic party verses right leaning in Stage 2.
 They tend to be more concerned with other's rights and not just their own.
 Ideally, one that is connected to emotions would then show more empathy but often we hide behind the emotions instead of truly feeling them.
 Whereby we are prone to just use the words.
 We saw this recently at the White House correspondence dinner where a left leaning comedian roasted someone on the right side of the political isle.
 The reality is that all the fighting between the two sides are still pretty immature and mean.
 The political parties in itself are not the problem.
 The problem is our interaction in the political discourse and our inability as a society to hold together two opposing views and all the while still have love and compassion for our brothers and sisters.
 But, this Stage does carry one aspect that helps it be a little more evolved.
 The gift it brings is social justice and the ability to begin caring for others outside of one's owns tribe.

 But the shortfall of this Stage can be summed up by the phrase "I feel therefore I am".
 Our emotions do not equal enlightenment.
 If anything, it predisposes us to be to self-focused and causes us to do a lot of naval gazing.
 There is a great risk in being controlled by our feeling world because it causes us to be over-reliant on our emotions.
 The reality is that there is no way around this.
 We will have our emotions but will hide behind them for our benefit.
 This will not change until we fully experience them and learn to not be controlled by them.
 I liken this to what Rohr calls "breathing under water".
 Initially we discover the language of emotions and are perfectly content to live by the beach and even swim in the ocean.
 It is not until pain and tragedy pulls us under water do we finally realize that we can breath under water.
 But with it comes with immense fear which will be discussed in Stage 5 and Stage 6.
 There is a beautiful except from Richard Rohr's daily mediations* that I want to share regarding emotions.